rwandi-ctf/ctf-writeups/seetf2023/onelinecrypto.md

 assert __import__('re').fullmatch(r'SEE{\w{23}}',flag:=input()) and not int.from_bytes(flag.encode(),'big')%13**37
 ```

-so basically we need to find a string of the form `SEE{\w{23}}` which is divisible by $13^{37}$ in long form. how tf
+The assert statement will return an error if the condition given is not fulfilled otherwise nothing is returned.
+The first part of the condition is doing a regex match of the form `SEE{\w{23}}`, thus the flag contains 23 characters in the curly braces.
+The second part of the condition ensures that the flag is divisible by $13^{37}$ in long form.

-i actually tried a lot of things at first like brute force and greedy from right to left, but didnt even come close
+I actually tried a lot of things at first like brute force and greedy from right to left, but they didn't even come close

-first realisation comes when i realised that a bytestring `b'abc'` can be represented as
+The first realisation comes when I realised that a bytestring `b'abc'` can be represented as

 $2^{16}\cdot$ `b'a'`$+2^8\cdot$ `b'b'` $+2^0 \cdot$ `b'c'`

 so essentially you are trying to solve for

-`b'SEE{...}'` $ + \sum_{i=1}^{23} 2^{8i} x_i \equiv 0 \pmod{13^{37}}$
+`b'SEE{...}'` $ + \sum_{i=1}^{23} 2^{8i} x_I \equiv 0 \pmod{13^{37}}$

 where all of $x_i$ satisfies `\w`

-by default i would have no idea how to implement this and it kinda looks impossible, but when trying this challenge i remembered hearing a lot of stuff about LLL to solve equations and i wanted to join in on the fun
+By default I would have no idea how to implement this and it kinda looks impossible, but when trying this challenge I remembered hearing a lot of stuff about LLL to solve equations and I wanted to join in on the fun

-so understanding LLL was quite the learning curve but essentially what it does is, given a lattice basis
+So understanding LLL was quite the learning curve but essentially what it does is, given a lattice basis

 $$
 \begin{bmatrix}